marcgarciamassaneda/GuideBot-Team-Piola/PROJECTE_FINAL/README.md

 The system consists of two modules:

 - `guide.py`, which is an independent module with the function of getting and saving graphs corresponding to maps and make the calculations of the shortest routes.
-- `bot.py`,
+- `bot.py`, contains all the code related to the Telegram bot.
+Its goal is to react to the user commands and live location in order to lead him to a specific destination within a fixed graph.
+The module guide.py is used to get information about the guidance.

 ## `guide` module